 Also try Labelmaster's Label FinderSM and Placard FinderSM

 Most Popular Hazmat Labels

-Labels are standard hazmat identifiers, designed to meet regulations.
-Hazard class labels and handling labels are placed on hazardous material packaging such as UN certified packaging, or overpacks.
+Hazard Class Labels are standard hazmat identifiers, designed to meet regulations.
+Each label has markings that tell what type of hazard is identified on the label.
+They help identify what type of hazardous material is in a package.
+These hazmat labels and handling labels are placed on hazardous material packaging such as UN certified packaging, or overpacks.

 Shippers are responsible for choosing the correct labels for their shipments.
 Labeling a material incorrectly can result in costly shipping delays, fines, and injuries.
 If you're not sure which hazard class label fits your needs, use Labelmaster's Label FinderSM.